walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 ## Homework

 * Submit a short write-up of your group's ideas by Friday at 9:00AM.
 One single-spaced page max, so roughly one paragraph for each idea.
 Rank them based on your interest and how feasible they seem.
-Brandon will select one for you to work on (hopefully the one you ranked top!).
+If you have decided as a group on which is best, great.
+Otherwise Brandon will pick for you if you ask him to do so.